Axway-API-Management-Plus/apigateway-openlogging-elk/helm/README.md

 ### Use a Secret for API-Manager Username & Password

-The following example explains how you can create your own secret, to keep the API-Manager username and password to be used by the API-Builder.
+The following example explains how you can create a secret, that keeps the API-Manager username and password and use it with API-Builder.
+The same procedure applies for all confidential information.

-1. Create a secret
+__1. Create a secret__
 Use for instance the following command to create a secret that contains the API-Manager Username and Password and store the result in Helm-Chart template folder.
 ```
 kubectl create secret generic api-builder-secrets --from-literal=API_MANAGER_PASSWORD=change --from-literal=API_MANAGER_USERNAME=apiadmin --dry-run -o yaml > templates/api-builder-secret.yaml
 ```
+__2. Template it__

-2. You may adjust the generated Yaml-File to really become a template.
+Optionally you may change the generated Yaml file to really become a more flexible Helm-Template.

-3. Install or upgrade your setup chart
+__3. Install or upgrade your setup chart__
 ```
 helm install -n apim-elk axway-elk-setup .
 NAME: axway-elk-setup